|Luxury Rating:||3.8 / 5|

-To get a sense of where the Amex Gold stands relative to other rewards cards, our team of credit card experts researched over 130 rewards cards to rank the Amex Gold based on factors like its rewards rate, welcome bonus, annual fee and more.
+To get a sense of where the Amex Gold stands in today’s marketplace, our team of credit card experts researched hundreds of credit cards to rank the Amex Gold based on factors like its rewards rate, welcome bonus, annual fee and more.
 The card fared quite well, especially in its rewards rate, welcome bonus and annual bonus (based on the value of its numerous perks).
-It does charge a much higher annual fee than the average rewards card, however.
+It does charge a higher annual fee than the average rewards card, however.

 Though the Amex Gold can easily pay for itself if you take advantage of its benefits, if you aren’t sure how many of the card’s perks you’ll use and worry about a high annual fee coming back to bite you, there are a few other rewards cards that offer great rewards rates and charge a lower annual fee.
 Plus, since the card’s rewards are best used for travel, it may not be the best fit if you’re looking for maximum flexibility.

 Consider these alternatives: